OlegShamaev/GUI-YOLOv8-OBB-4-STREAMS/README.md

 │
 ├── logs               <- Logs
 |
-├── models
+├── models             <- Classes and models
 |    └──weights        <- Trained and serialized models, model predictions, or model summaries
 │
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for vtormet_cv
-│                         and configuration for tools like black │
+├── pyproject.toml     <- Project configuration file with package metadata for project │                         and configuration for tools like black │
 ├── src                <- Modules
-│
+│   ├── data_type
+|   ├── models
+|   ├── qt
+|   ├── ui
+|   └── utils
+|
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │